 Nevertheless, this awareness needs to catch up to a fast-moving threat.
 Fracchia sees cyberattacks getting a lot worse going forward.

 “The problem is that it’s become much more focused.
 Whereas before it was more opportunistic, the next stage is going to be advanced groups attacking,” Fracchia said.
 “If cybercriminal gangs can make money off of it, then we’re screwed.
 We’re screwed because then there’s a financial incentive and this stuff is just going to become background.
 And that’s a very scary prospect.”

-What are some ways that biotech startups can protect their data going forward?
+So are some ways that biotech startups can protect their data going forward?
 Sewell recommends keeping some backups of key data offline and locked in a safe.
 Millett advises biotech companies to audit their own security measures regularly and seek the help of specialized cybersecurity companies.
 Fracchia advocates getting proprietary data-sharing software that offers security measures such as end-to-end encryption.

 “If you’re a company, you have to use vendor software and you will have to evaluate security in a strong manner,” he said.
 “Ask for those [cybersecurity] features; force the vendors to put this in.”